You must meet the following criteria to apply for a VET Student Loan:

 Evidence of legal parent / guardianship must be provided at time of loan lodgement.
 For example, birth certificate of the parent / guardian or a Medicare card that consists of the parent and child's name.

-- Read and understand the VET Student Loans booklet which can be found on the Department of Employment, Skills and Small Family Business website.
+- Read and understand the VET Student Loans booklet which can be found on the Department of Education, Skills and Employment.

 - Confirm your engagement and progression to continue access to VET Student Loan throughout your course